 Web development skills are grossly categorised into front-end and backend development.
-Any web development company must have skilled and experienced professionals comprising both frontend and backend developers.
+Any web app development company must have skilled and experienced professionals comprising both frontend and backend developers.
 Frontend refers to all the client-side elements while the backend refers to the server-side elements.
 After understanding this basic difference you need to know what website frontend and backend functions are responsible for.

 To help you understand in a simple way let us say that all the look and feel, UI & UX interface and features of a website that a user interacts with belong to front end while all the server-side coding and behind-the-scene output that helps these frontend elements to function belong to the backend.
 Both play an equally important role to deliver a useful and effective web experience.